-The NEM coins were stored in a "hot wallet" instead of the more secure "cold wallet", which operates on platforms not directly connected to the internet, Coincheck said.
+The NEM coins were stored in a "hot wallet" instead of the more secure "cold wallet", outside the internet, Coincheck said.
 It also does not use an extra layer of security known as a multi-signature system.

-The FSA said it ordered Coincheck to submit a report on the hack and measures for preventing a recurrence by Feb.
-13, and that it will, if necessary, conduct on-site inspections of other cryptocurrency exchanges.
+The FSA said it ordered Coincheck to submit an incident report and measures for preventing a recurrence by Feb.
+13. If necessary, it will conduct on-site inspections of other exchanges, an official told a briefing.

-The regulator also said it has yet to confirm whether Coincheck had sufficient funds for the reimbursement.
+The regulator said it has yet to confirm whether Coincheck had sufficient funds for the reimbursement.

 Japan started to require cryptocurrency exchange operators to register with the government only in April 2017, allowing pre-existing operators such as Coincheck to continue offering services ahead of formal registration.

-The FSA has registered 16 cryptocurrency exchanges so far, and another 16 are still awaiting clearance.
+The FSA has registered 16 cryptocurrency exchanges so far, and another 16 or so are still awaiting clearance.
 Coincheck's application was made in September.

 "It's been long said that cryptocurrencies are a solid system but cryptocurrency exchanges are not," said Makoto Sakuma, research fellow at NLI Research Institute.